bcowgill/simple-design/README.md

 provide private member properties for classes while still providing the ability to see the private data while debugging.

+This class framework is then used to implement classes for the Game of Life by Conway.

 Features of Privacy base class:

 1. WeakMaps for storing private data is memory leak safe.